sundeepbassi/The-Wellbeing-Retreat/README.md

 The insertion of images was shown in Love Running Code Institute.
 W3schools was checked to see how to insert images.
 Fellow classmates on Slack supported me in resolving issues with images not loading.

-The tutor support team at Code Institute guided me to use image resizing sites.
+The tutor support team at the Code Institute guided me to use image resizing sites.
 I used Iloveimg to resize my images.

 To set the h1 element to align to the centre of page was shown in stack overfow.